Jean-MarcHarvengt/MCUME/README.md

 - SD support from https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico (fixed IRQ to 1)
 - rudimentary PWM IRQ based audio (https://gregchadwick.co.uk/blog/playing-with-the-pico-pt3/)

-Far from perfect, lot of bugs, and ... unfortunately C64 emulator had no sound!<br>
+Far from perfect, lot of bugs, and ... unfortunately C64 emulator has no sound for performance reason!<br>
 All what you need is in MCUME_pico.
 Precompiled binaries in MCUME_pico/bin.<br>
 To recompile, look at MCUME_pico/readme.txt<br><br>